Country Specific – Denmark

 Infiltration and drainage to sewers

 The Flash Flood Map supports the use of runoff functions to specify the runoff generated from each cell as a function of the rain depth.
 In Denmark we have produced a national Flash Flood Map where we use runoff functions to include infiltration and drainage to sewers in the model.
-When you enable infiltration and drainage in the Flash Flood Map, the infiltration at a cell is determined by the cell’s land cover class as well as its soil type (in pervious areas) and sewer map status (in impervious areas).
+When you enable infiltration and drainage in the Flash Flood Map, the infiltration at a cell is determined by the cell’s land cover class, as well as its soil type (in natural areas) and sewer map status (in artificial areas).

 Runoff functions can be accessed by clicking on the rain drops next to Flash Flood Mapping in the dock.

 In natural areas, dense vegetation areas are assumed to have loose soil, while shallow vegetation and bare land areas are assumed to have compacted soil.
-Each soil type in the soil type map has a CN curve for both compact and loose conditions.
+Each soil type in the topsoil map has a CN-p-curve for both compact and loose conditions.

-For more information about the Flash Flood Map with infiltration and drainage, including information about parameter settings and CN-curve numbers, we refer to our in-depth white-paper.
+For more information about the Flash Flood Map with infiltration and drainage, including information about parameter settings and CN-p-curve numbers, we refer to our in-depth white-paper.

 To view the runoff functions used for individual soil types, click “View Runoff Functions” in the infiltration and drainage popup.